 Do you know what’s really in a bottle of wine?
 Is wine healthy, or a health hazard?
 The first article in this wine series discussed how additives and commercialization have turned many wines into unhealthy processed foods.
 This article will explore whether traditional wine is as healthy as countless headlines today report.
 I’ll go through the beneficial components of wine, and then I will summarize the literature to see if the benefits of wine consumption outweigh the risks.

-Almost every positive health benefit from consuming wine is attributed to polyphenols, a class of more than 8,000 compounds produced by plants.
 During winemaking, fermentation, oxygen exposure, and oak barrel aging change the phenolic content of grapes, resulting in a more complex product.
 (1)

 Polyphenols are divided into flavonoids and non-flavonoids, based mostly on chemical structure.
 Flavonoids include compounds such as catechins, epicatechins, proanthocyanidins, condensed tannins, anthocyanins, and quercetin.
 The most talked about non-flavonoid is resveratrol, but this category also includes phenolic alcohols and ellagitannins.